Do you have an old barn drawing in your reference clippings that is a favorite for you?

 An artist can add or omit this effect but remember to always add all shadow opposite the source of light.

 The trees and grass can be made up of all different strokes so have fun with it and experiment to find which style you like.

-In this pencil drawing of an old barn above, I put a horse shoe on the ledge inside the door.
-My Dad has an old shed and when I walk in there, that is the first thing I see.
-This is so consistent with most old barns and you'll most likely find lots of bottles, cans and an assortment of odds and ends.
-These are things that the owner thinks will come in handy one day!
+In the pencil drawing of an old barn below, I added a horse shoe on the ledge inside the door because my Dad has an old shed and when I go in there, it's the first thing I see.
+It's a consistent theme with most old barns along with an assortment of bottles, cans and odds and ends - generally things that the owner thinks will come in handy one day!

-If you have always wanted to draw, now is a good time to be constructive and see how you fare designing some old barn drawings.
+If you have always wanted to draw, now is a good time to get constructive and see how you fare designing some old barn drawings.

-Once you study pencil artwork, you discover that they really are just a series of lines - and you get to decide how you want to construct them.
+Once you start studying pencil artwork, you soon discover that an image consists of just a series of lines - and you get to decide how you want to construct them.

 I am proud to be a self taught artist but at this stage I'm not about to try and teach you all about perspective or anything like that.
 I am here to encourage you to start drawing and it is only a suggestion that you start with old barn drawings.
 Draw things that interest you and you will do very well.

-This is a sketch of a typical hay barn.
+This is my sketch of a typical hay barn.

 How many times have you driven past a farm and you see all the hay stacked up in the barn like this?

 Next time you go driving, take a sketch pad and 2B pencil with you.
 A mechanical pencil with 2B lead is great for travelling because you don't need to sharpen it.